Student Board Member

 Presentation Skills: how to speak in public and emphasize certain points when interacting with an older audience

-Surveying Student Opinion: students will interact with each other to gain a wider perspective and also learn how to gauge opinion from their community
+Surveying Student Opinion: how to format and create a survey to gain a wider perspective and learn how to gauge opinion from their community

 Student Rights: the Student Bill of Rights and what powers they hold as representatives on their local school boards